 The other thing I prize is my books.
 I’d always wanted to be a writer, and going freelance in 2000 gave me the time I needed to see if I could make that dream into a reality.
 Ten years and two and a half unpublished novels later, it finally happened.
 I’ve also published an academic book on Samuel Richardson, the ‘father of the novel’, and you can perhaps guess from that that doing things properly matters a great deal to me as a writer.

-I spent an enormous amount of time refining my pastiche of Austen in Murder at Mansfield Park, and researching Victorian London so I could accurately ‘recall to life’ the world Dickens knew in Tom-All-Alone’s/The Solitary House, and the work required for A Treacherous Likeness/A Fatal Likeness was even more extensive.
+I spent an enormous amount of time refining my pastiche of Austen in The Mansfield Park Murder, and researching Victorian London so I could accurately ‘recall to life’ the world Dickens knew in The Man in Black, and the work required for The Frankenstein Monster was even more extensive.